Ackermann’s Repository of Arts, January 1815.

 The print is described in the magazine as follows:

-“Light pink satin gown, trimmed round the bottom with a lace flounce, laid on richly, worked and heded with tufts of the same; short full sleeve, trimmed with lace.
+“Light pink satin gown, trimmed round the bottom with a lace flounce, laid on richly, worked and headed with tufts of the same; short full sleeve, trimmed with lace.
 A shell lace tippet.
 White kid gloves, drawn over the elbow.
 An Indian fan of carved ivory.
 Slippers of white kid.
 Full crop head-dress, ornamented with flowers.
-The fashions for this month, and those for the whole of last year, are from the designers of Mrs. Bean, of Albemarle-street.
+The fashions for this month, and those for the whole of last year, are from the designs of Mrs. Bean, of Albemarle-street.
 This lady, since her visit to Paris, has incorporated in her dresses, in the style of French costume, all that is to be admired in the exuberant varieties which that country produces; and has moderated the same by a fancy governed by a chaste feeling peculiar to herself.
 We are much delighted on viewing the splendid dresses in the Magazin des Modes of this lady.”